Logan1x/Python-Scripts/README.md

 ```

 * ### Image Encoder
-It is a simple program to encode and decode images, which helps to reduce and handle images on server, as it is convertedto base64 address.
+It is a simple program to encode and decode images, which helps to reduce and handle images on server, as it is converted to base64 address.
 ```bash
 python image_encoder.py
 ```